AH64-dll/DeepSea/README.md

 [zeldaret/tww](https://github.com/zeldaret/tww) - The Wind Waker decompilation.
 Deep Sea's hooks, fixes and native helpers rely on its work on the game's code.

-Please contact me if your name is missing and you contributed something!

-## Hall of Fame
-binsento - Super Mario Sunshine & Super Smash Bros.
-Brawl recomp

-MOOMAN - 007 AUF

-me (Hyperway) Luigi's Mansion & Kirby Wii

-Literally God / MrPoloGit - Super Smash Bros.
-Melee

-Contact me to be added to the Hall of Fame